Codes-of-Aryan/Cathay-Hackathon-/log.md

 Alright, there is now about 15 mins left in the submission.
 I am done with the code.
 Everything seems to done.
 Model Trained, Readme updated, and this log is now finished as well.

+UPDATE (5/6/23, 7 Months After): If anyone's reading this, why?